David Chiu

 Regular attendance and participation in class are required.
 Attendance, to be graded out of 10 “participation points,” applies toward your final grade.
 I deduct 2 points for each unexcused absence, 1 point for being late, and 1 point for engaging in activities that can disrupt others: scrolling through your phone, texting, playing games on your laptop, etc.

-During Class: No Laptops and No Phones
+During Class: Phones Off!

 Academic Integrity